fcooet1/tradobot/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Feel free to use my Bittrex request code if you're creating a new account: GN5-2CC-ZK3

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)